Ardito Desio: Exploration of mountains in Antarctica

 In 1961, he was invited by the National Science Foundation to visit Antarctica, particularly the stations of McMurdo, Byrd and Amundsen-Scott at the South Pole, and the Wright Valley, one of the Dry Valleys (Victoria Land).

 Membership and titles

 Desio was President of the Geological Committee of Italy, of the Geological Society and is honorary President of the Paleontology Society, of the National Association of Italian Geologists.
 He was the first president of the Italian Order of Geologists.

 Desio was a member of the Italian National Academy of Lincei.
 He was awarded an honorary degree in Geological Sciences by the University of Urbino in 1985.

 Final years

 He spent his last four years in Rome, where he died in December 2001, aged 104.
 He is buried in Palmanova, his native town.

+In 1982, the University of Milan named its Department of Earth Sciences after Desio.
+The Department of Earth Sciences Ardito Desio (DiSTAD) was opened on 1 November 1982 after merging the Institutes of Geology and Palaeontology, the Institute of Mineralogy, Petrography and Ore Deposits, and the Institute of Geophysics together.